 When an NLP-powered chatbot is savvy enough to talk to humans fluently, it doesn't take a huge leap for that neural network to start creating marketable content.

 Simple automated newsletters already are a reality in content marketing creation.
-Engaging, fully coherent articles are more of a challenge, but they are coming fast — as demonstrated by this AI-written article for UK’s The Guardian.
+Engaging, fully coherent articles are more of a challenge, but they are coming fast — as demonstrated by this AI-written piece for The Guardian.

-If you're considering embarking on a project that calls for NLPs and looking for inspiration, here are some works we've developed for our partners:
+If you're considering embarking on a project that calls for NLPs and looking for inspiration, here are some real use cases and solutions we've developed for our clients:

 For MSB.ai, an engineering workflow automation platform, we built an automatic system for machine learning training and a programmable synthesis model that required NLP to function.